kyrissian/Mechanic_project/README.md

 ### Why not a single `app.py`, like the lesson shows?

-The lesson's example puts everything — Flask app creation, the database connection string, `db = SQLAlchemy()`, and the models — into one file.
+The lesson's simplest example puts everything — Flask app creation, the database connection string, `db = SQLAlchemy()`, and the models — into one file.
 This project splits those same responsibilities across several files instead, for two concrete reasons:

 1. **Testability.** A single module-level `app = Flask(__name__)` gets created once, permanently wired to the real MySQL database, the moment the file is imported — there's no clean way for a test to get its own separate, disposable app pointed at a fake database instead.
 Wrapping app creation in a `create_app()` function (the "app factory" pattern) means each test can call `create_app(TestingConfig)` to get a fresh, fully isolated app backed by a fast in-memory database, without ever touching real data.
-This is what makes writing a test alongside every model practical, rather than tests needing to either hit the real database or be bolted on awkwardly after the fact.

-2. **Maintainability.** Config, the shared `db` instance, and each model each have one clear, single-purpose file.
-As routes get added in a later module, they'll have an obvious home (e.g. a `routes/` folder) instead of getting stacked into an already-crowded single file.
+2. **Maintainability.** Config, the shared `db`/`ma` instances, each model, and each resource's routes/schema all have one clear, single-purpose file or folder.

-`run.py` is functionally where the lesson's `app.py` ends up: it calls `create_app()`, runs `db.create_all()` to build the real tables, and starts the dev server — same end result, just assembled from the reusable pieces above instead of written inline.
+`run.py` is functionally where the lesson's `app.py` ends up: it calls `create_app()`, runs `db.create_all()` to build the real tables, and starts the dev server.

+### Blueprints, one folder per resource

+Following the Application Factory Pattern lesson's own file structure, each resource's routes and schema live together in their own folder under `app/blueprints/`, rather than in project-wide `routes/`/`schemas/` folders (an earlier structure this project briefly used).
+Each blueprint's `__init__.py` creates the `Blueprint` object, then imports its own `routes.py` at the very bottom — after the `Blueprint` already exists — so every `@blueprint.route(...)` decorator in `routes.py` attaches correctly. `routes.py` in turn imports the blueprint back from `__init__.py`.
+This two-file, bottom-of-file-import pattern is the standard way to structure Flask blueprints without a circular import.

+Each blueprint is registered in `app/__init__.py` with a `url_prefix` matching the resource's plural name (`/customers`, `/mechanics`, `/service-tickets`), so the routes inside each `routes.py` only need their path relative to that prefix.

 ### Provider-style separation

 - `app/extensions.py` holds the shared `db` and `ma` objects.
-It's kept separate from `app/__init__.py` specifically to avoid a circular import: model/schema files need to import `db`/`ma` to define their columns/fields, and the app factory needs to import the models to register their tables — if these lived in `app/__init__.py`, those imports would depend on each other.
+It's kept separate from `app/__init__.py` specifically to avoid a circular import: model/schema files need to import `db`/`ma` to define their columns/fields, and the app factory needs to import the models to register their tables.
 - Model files import `service_mechanics.py`'s `service_mechanics` table by string name (`secondary="service_mechanics"`) rather than importing the `Table` object directly, avoiding another circular-import path between `mechanic.py` and `service_ticket.py`.
+- `ServiceTicketSchema` sets `include_fk = True` in its `Meta` class specifically because `SQLAlchemyAutoSchema` excludes foreign key columns by default -- without it, `customer_id` (the field a client needs to send when creating a ticket) would be silently missing from the schema entirely.

 ---